What Is Tallow? Benefits, Nutrition Facts, Uses and Side Effects - Dr. Axe

 That means it may actually provide some benefits, such as supplying you with fats and cholesterol that are needed to fuel the brain and produce hormones.

 Many respected chefs and bakers consider lard to be one of the best fats for frying and making pastries.
-Not only does it have a neutral taste and high smoke point, but it helps makes fried foods crispy and crumbly.
+Not only does it have a neutral taste and high smoke point, but it helps make fried foods crispy and crumbly.

 The downside to eating lard is that it’s likely to be derived from pigs that are contaminated with toxins.
-Pork/pigs are commonly raised in unhealthy environments that causes them to become ill, and this can affect both their meat and fat.
+Pork/pigs are commonly raised in unhealthy environments that cause them to become ill, and this can affect both their meat and fat.

-Risks and Side Effects
+Risks and side effects

 There’s now expansive evidence suggesting that natural animal fats may actually be healthier than partially hydrogenated vegetable shortenings, especially the kinds that contain trans fats, which have been linked to conditions including heart disease.